juliamatlab/Julia-Matlab-Master/README.md

 ## Reference
-The idea of this repository was inspired by https://en.wikibooks.org/wiki/Julia_for_MATLAB_Users/Index and https://github.com/MatlabCompat/MatlabCompat.jl.
+The idea of this repository was inspired by [Julia_for_MATLAB_Users](https://en.wikibooks.org/wiki/Julia_for_MATLAB_Users/Index) and [MatlabCompat](https://github.com/MatlabCompat/MatlabCompat.jl), and [GNU Octave](https://www.gnu.org/software/octave/)

+## Disclaimer

+All the codes that are presented in this organization are written in the open source Julia language from scratch and by no means or intentions present a complete overlap with product of Mathworks Inc., nor any intentions to violate any of materials copyrighted by Mathworks Inc. or any other respective third party copyright owner.
+The codes are written using native Julia packages and published state-of-the-art algorithms, being property of the public domain.
+Any overlap with property of respective copyright owners is pure accidental.